Here in America, the land of the brave, we invest in some serious obsessions.

 2. Pumpkin Spice

 Lattes, lotions, and candles are always top of the list, but it’s hard to believe what Pumpkin Spice has seeped its way into.
 Alcohol, salad dressings, burger toppings, protein shakes, gum, and counter top spray… it’s gone too far.
 Some of us pretend that it’s just a “basic” Starbucks drink for every white girl out there, but clearly the epidemic is so much bigger than that.
-If I see an advertisement for perfume, I’m leaving the country.
+If I see an advertisement for Pumpkin Spice perfume, I’m leaving the country.
 If we could limit it to just the lattes, my Fall would be redeemed.

 3. Shark Week

 Part time is full time, and full time is overtime.
 We slave and we slave.
-Most Americans let work control their lives, family status, and ultimately, their happiness.
+Most Americans let work control their lives, social status, and ultimately, their happiness.
 America is full of business people, doing business things and talking business strategy.
 The All-American family rarely has dinner together every evening, and “stay-at-home” parents are the minority these days.
 Investing is a common hobby, as is late retirement.
 Let’s hope we don’t work so much that we forget to have a life.

 5. Fast Food